-- Lump sum payment payable to your beneficiary; - Lump sum payment payable to your beneficiary's inherited IRA with a rollover institution; or - Installment distributions as follows: - If your date of death was after December 31, 2019, an individual beneficiary can elect installments at any frequency (monthly, quarterly, semi-annual or annual) ending no later than 10 years following the date of your death.
-The beneficiary would make a separate installment election rather than continuing your original installments. - If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
-New installment elections would not be permitted.

-If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
-However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 72 (if you were born after June 30, 1949) or age $70\frac{1}{2}$ (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
+- Lump sum payment payable to your beneficiary; - Lump sum payment payable to your beneficiary's inherited IRA with a rollover institution; or - Installment distributions as follows: - If your date of death was after December 31, 2019, an individual non-spouse beneficiary can elect installments at any frequency (monthly, quarterly, semi-annual or annual) ending no later than 10 years following the date of your death.
+The beneficiary would make a separate installment election rather than continuing your original installments.
+A spousal beneficiary can continue installments over the period that you originally elected. - If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
+New installment elections would not be permitted. - If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
+However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 72 (if you were born after June 30, 1949) or age 701⁄2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
 New installment elections would not be permitted.